The following abbreviations and acronyms used in this disclosure statement are defined below:

 The Company is subject to government regulations that may have a negative impact on its business and its results of operations and cash flows.
 Statutory and regulatory requirements also may limit another party’s ability to acquire the Company or impose conditions on an acquisition of or by the Company.

-The Company’s electric and natural gas transmission and distribution businesses are subject to comprehensive regulation by federal, state and local regulatory agencies with respect to, among other things, allowed rates of return and recovery of investments and costs; financing; rate structures; customer service; health care coverage and costs; taxes; franchises; recovery of purchased power and purchased natural gas costs; and construction and siting of generation and transmission facilities.
+The Company’s electric and natural gas transmission and distribution businesses are subject to comprehensive regulation by federal, state and local regulatory agencies with respect to, among other things, allowed rates of return and recovery of investments and costs; financing; rate structures; customer service; health care coverage and costs; taxes; franchises; recovery of fuel, purchased power and purchased natural gas costs; and construction and siting of generation and transmission facilities.
 These governmental regulations significantly influence the Company’s operating environment and may affect its ability to recover costs from its customers.
 The Company is unable to predict the impact on operating results from future regulatory activities of any of these agencies.
 Changes in regulations or the imposition of additional regulations could have an adverse impact on the Company’s results of operations and cash flows.

 There can be no assurance that applicable regulatory commissions will determine that the Company’s electric and natural gas transmission and distribution businesses’ costs have been prudent, which could result in the disallowance of costs in setting rates for customers.
 Also, the regulatory process of approving rates for these businesses may not allow for timely and full recovery of the costs of providing services or a return on the Company’s invested capital.
 Changes in regulatory requirements or operating conditions may require early retirement of certain assets.
 While regulation typically provides rate recovery for these retirements, there is no assurance regulators will allow full recovery of all remaining costs, which could leave stranded asset costs.
 Rising fuel costs could increase the risk that the utility businesses will not be able to fully recover those fuel costs from customers.